Yuliang-Liu/AWESOME-OCR-LLM/README.md

 - [📄 Visual Text Generation](#-visual-text-generation)
 - [📄 Specialized Model](#-specialized-model)
 - [📄 Benchmarks and Evaluation](#-benchmarks-and-evaluation)

+## Overview

+A curated, continuously updated reading list of OCR in the era of large language models, covering document parsing and understanding, visual text generation, benchmarks, challenges, and future perspectives, with a focus on research around the past five years (2021–2026).

+**Scope.** This list tracks OCR in the LLM era: work that applies large vision-language or multimodal models to text-rich images and documents (parsing, understanding, benchmarks, and specialized text tasks).
+It is not a general document-AI list, a generic MLLM list, or a classical OCR-1.0 list; such work appears only when it directly bears on text-rich visual understanding.

+**A note on evaluation.** Most recent systems are released as technical reports with self-reported numbers, private test sets, and inconsistent protocols, so cross-paper scores are rarely comparable in a rigorous sense.
+We list results as reported and, where known, indicate the evaluation basis.
+The field still lacks a unified, contamination-resistant, reproducible benchmark, and we see building one as a prerequisite for trustworthy leaderboard claims.

 <a id="daily-papers-section"></a>
 ## 🔭 Daily Papers (2026-06-24)